Native to Asia, rhubarb or Rheum rhaponticum is a perennial plant that boasts many health benefits and has a high therapeutic value.

 Never ingest rhubarb leaves.
 They contain oxalic acid that can lead to severe food poisoning.

-Use rhubarb in your cooking to reap its health benefits
+Use rhubarb in your cooking for its health benefits

 Rhubarb nutritional content

-Rhubarb petioles can be cooked with sugar (like fruits) or lightly fried with butter.
+Rhubarb petioles are succulent with sugar (like fruits) or lightly fried with butter.
 Excellent pies, crumbles, sauces and jams can be prepared from rhubarb.

 Honey-caramelized rhubarb to serve as a side for pork tenderloin… Hmm, that’s mouth-watering!